gardener/gardener/docs/proposals/13-automated-seed-management.md

       ...
 ```

+#### ShootedSeed Controller

+ShootedSeeds are reconciled by a new *shooted seed controller* in `gardenlet`.
+During the reconciliation this controller creates, deletes, and updates Shoots, Seeds, and `gardenlet` Deployments in shooted seeds as needed.
+Its implementation is similar to the current [seed registration controller](https://github.com/gardener/gardener/blob/master/pkg/gardenlet/controller/shoot/seed_registration_control.go), with the difference that it reconciles the new `ShootedSeed` resource instead of

+Once the `ShootedSeed` resource and its controller are considered sufficiently stable, the current `use-as-seed` annotation and the controller mentioned above should be marked as deprecated and eventually removed.

+**Note:** Bootstrapping a new seed might require additional provider-specific actions to the ones performed automatically by the shooted seed controller.
+For example, on Azure this might include getting a new subscription, extending quotas, etc. This could eventually be automated by introducing an extension mechanism for the Gardener seed bootstrapping flow, to be handled by a new type of controller in the provider extensions.
+However, such an extension mechanism is not in the scope of this proposal and might require a separate GEP.

 ### ShootedSeedSets

 Similarly to a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/), the purpose of a ShootedSeedSet is to maintain a stable set of replica [ShootedSeeds](#shootedseeds) available at any given time.
 As such, it is used to guarantee the availability of a specified number of identical ShootedSeeds.

+#### ShootedSeedSet Resource

-The `ShootedSeedSet` resource has a selector field that specifies how to identify ShootedSeeds it can acquire, a number of replicas indicating how many ShootedSeeds it should be maintaining, and a shooted seed template specifying the data of new ShootedSeeds it should create to meet the number of replicas criteria.
+The `ShootedSeedSet` resource has a `selector` field that specifies how to identify ShootedSeeds it can acquire, a number of `replicas` indicating how many ShootedSeeds it should be maintaining, and a shooted seed `template` specifying the data of new ShootedSeeds it should create to meet the number of replicas criteria.
 A ShootedSeedSet then fulfills its purpose by creating and deleting ShootedSeeds as needed to reach the desired number.

 A ShootedSeedSet is linked to its ShootedSeeds via the ShootedSeeds' `metadata.ownerReferences` field, which specifies what resource the current object is owned by.
 All ShootedSeeds acquired by a ShootedSeedSet have their owning ShootedSeedSet's identifying information within their `ownerReferences` field.

-A [ShootedSetDeployment](#shootedseeddeployments) is a higher-level concept that manages ShootedSeedSets and provides declarative updates to ShootedSeed along with other useful features.
-Therefore, ShootedSeedSets should rarely be used directly, and ShootedSeedDeployments should be used instead.

-ShootedSeedSets are reconciled by a new *shooted seed set controller* in `gardener-controller-manager`.
-During the reconciliation this controller creates and deletes ShootedSeeds as described above.

 Example `ShootedSeedSet` resource: